EppuSyyrakki/BTree/README.md

 ### Creating a TreeAsset
 The TreeAsset is the template of the tree used by a TreeAgent, copied automatically to an instanced version at runtime.
 Users can create new TreeAssets from
 Unity’s project window via the Create menu.
-Cloning existing trees is handled like any other asset cloning inside Unity.Once a TreeAsset is created, it can be edited in XNode’s editor window by opening the asset.
+Cloning existing trees is handled like any other asset cloning inside Unity.
+Once a TreeAsset is created, it can be edited in XNode’s editor window by opening the asset.
 In the editor window, new nodes can be added via right clicking the window.
 Connections between nodes can be added by dragging from any **Output port** to another **Input port**.
 All paths of connections should eventually lead to the Root node.